CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Cyber Liability Insurance in Charleston

-Cyber Liability Insurance Risk Factors in Charleston
+About Cyber Liability Insurance in Charleston, SC

 Cyber liability insurance coverage in South Carolina is designed to respond when a covered cyber incident creates costs your business would otherwise absorb itself.
 Based on the policy details provided, that can include data breach response, forensic investigation, credit monitoring, notification expenses, legal defense, regulatory defense and fines, ransomware and extortion, business interruption, and network security liability.
 For South Carolina businesses, that matters because the state’s economy is built around healthcare, retail, accommodation and food services, manufacturing, and construction, all of which rely on payment systems, customer records, or connected vendors.
 If a breach affects customer information, data breach insurance in South Carolina can help with the response process, while breach response coverage in South Carolina may also support legal and communications expenses tied to the incident.

 Coverage is not the same as a general liability policy, and standard commercial property coverage does not replace it.
 That distinction is important for South Carolina companies with online ordering, cloud-based records, or remote operations across cities like Columbia, Charleston, Greenville, and Spartanburg.
-Some policies require immediate reporting, typically within 24–72 hours, and may include a 24/7 breach hotline.
+Some policies require immediate reporting, typically within 24 to 72 hours, and may include a 24/7 breach hotline.
 Ransomware insurance in South Carolina may cover extortion payments, negotiation, data restoration, and related interruption costs, but some policies require pre-approval before payment.
 Policy terms also vary on third-party claims, media liability, and whether specific endorsements are included.
 Because the South Carolina Department of Insurance oversees the market, businesses should review forms carefully and confirm that the cyber liability insurance requirements in South Carolina for their industry or contracts are met, if any apply.

 Coverage Included